wso2/docs-is/en/docs/administer/setting-up-microsoft-sql.md

     it blank and give a valid TCP port, so that Microsoft SQL server will listen on that port.

+    !!! info
         The best practice is to use port 1433, because you can use it in order processing services.

 6. Similarly, enable TCP/IP from **SQL Native Client Configuration** and disable **Named Pipes**.
 Also, check whether the port is set